Probiotic Foods For Kids: What Parents Need To Know

 Fibre is only found in plant foods and is the part of a food that isn’t digested in the small intestine.

-The more fibre we eat, the more fibre-digesting bacteria colonise the gut.
+The more fiber we eat, the more fiber-digesting bacteria colonise the gut.

 • Fruit and vegetables - fresh, frozen or tinned

-• Wholegrain bread - wholemeal, multigrain made with wholemeal, or high-fibre white bread
+• Wholegrain bread - wholemeal, multigrain made with wholemeal, or high-fiber white bread

 • Wholegrain crackers